Cancer Research UK logo.

 Short term driving licence

-For illnesses that get gradually worse, or those that come and go, the DVLA can issue a short term or restricted licence.
+The DVLA can issue a short term or restricted licence for illnesses that get gradually worse.
+Or those that come and go.
 This will be valid for 1, 2, 3 or 5 years.
 You can renew it after getting a medical report.

 This licence is still a full driving licence.
-So your insurance company won't be able to use it as an excuse for putting your premiums up, increasing your excess or refusing you cover.
+So your insurance company won't be able to use it as an excuse for:

 Insurance company restrictions